choonghwanlee/Fundus-Imaging/README.md

 - Install packages `pip install -r requirements.txt`
 - **(not sure for running)**

-# 2. Data Downloading
+# 2. Data Downloading from Google Cloud Storage (GCS)
 ## Prerequisites

-Before you begin, make sure you have:
+Before you begin, make sure you have
 **Google Cloud SDK** installed.
 If not, [download it here](https://cloud.google.com/sdk/docs/install).

 ## Step 1: Authenticate with Google Cloud